genesis-community/bosh-genesis-kit/MANUAL.md

   from the jumpbox it gets executed on, and from the BOSH director itself.

+  You can also specify one or more versions on the command line to skip the wizard, including specifying the latest minor version using the format of `<major>.latest`.
+It will also take a `--fix` option to forcibly reinstall the stemcells.

 # Examples

 Deploying BOSH director to vSphere